MolarVerse/PQ/docs/sphinx/src/userGuide/inputFile.rst

     rpmd_energy_file = {file} -> "default.rpmd.en"

-The :code:`rpmd_energy_file` keyword sets the name for the file containing relevant energy data for each ring polymer bead of the simulation.
+The ``rpmd_energy_file`` keyword sets the name for the file containing relevant energy data for each ring polymer bead of the simulation.

 .. centered:: *default value* = "default.rpmd.en"